uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_shutdown.md

 osboxes@osboxes:~$
 ```

 The Admin UI will still show 3 nodes in the cluster as we have just shut one down, we haven't removed it.
 The NODES page of the Admin UI will show the node's status.

 ![Shutdown Node](images/Shutdown_Node.png)

 There doesn't seem to be a command to retrieve the http-port of a running node.
 Neither the `status` or the `ls` options of the `cockroach node` command shows this information.
 The `ps -ef | grep cockroach` command will show the http-port argument if originally supplied however.

+{{site.data.alerts.warning}}
+The Admin UI is served from the same cockroach executable that runs the database node.
+If you shutdown the database node that your Admin UI is connected to, it will stop working.
+You will need to reconnect to another operational node.
+{{site.data.alerts.end}}